Skip to main content

 • Direct network access — sub-millisecond state queries, native Convex Lisp execution, no indexers or RPC layers

-• Flexible transaction signing — direct signing, prepare/sign/submit with external approval, or combined sign-and-submit
+• Flexible transaction signing — direct signing, prepare/sign/submit with external approval, or server-side signing via the built-in signing service

 • Universal asset model — fungible tokens, NFTs, and arbitrary digital assets through a unified CAD019 interface